Kate Hudson Talks Celebrities And Dating Amid Brad Pitt Baby Rumors

 “I just think, why don’t you just meet a guy in Starbucks?
 Why don’t you just go up to someone and why doesn’t a guy have the guts to come up and say, ‘Hey, I’m so-and-so.
 How about we hang out?'” she reasoned.

 Kate Hudson was married to The Black Crowes singer Chris Robinson to 2000 to 2007 and in 2004, she gave birth to their son Ryder.
 Then, in 2010, the actress began dating Muse frontman Matt Bellamy.
-After purchasing a home in London, England with Bellamy, where Hudson planned to live part-time, she and the singer became engaged and in July 2011, their son Bingham Hawn Bellamy was born.
+After purchasing a home in London, England, with Bellamy, where Hudson planned to live part-time, she and the singer became engaged and in July 2011, their son Bingham Hawn Bellamy was born.

-While Hudson and Bellamy were believed to be planning a wedding for years, they ultimately split in late 2014 and in the years since, she was linked to Nick Jonas and Derek Hough before being tied to Brad Pitt.
+While Hudson and Bellamy were believed to be planning a wedding for years, they ultimately split in late 2014 and in the years since she was linked to Nick Jonas and Derek Hough before being tied to Brad Pitt.

 Brad Pitt and his now-estranged wife, Angelina Jolie, struck up a relationship with one another in 2004 as they filmed Mr. & Mrs. Smith.
 However, the actors didn’t go public with a romance until after Brad Pitt’s ex-wife, Jennifer Aniston, filed for divorce the following year.
 From there, Brad Pitt and Angelina Jolie wasted no time starting a family with one another and in addition to welcoming their daughter Shiloh, 10, in 2006, and twins Vivienne and Knox, 8, in 2008, they adopted three children, Maddox, 15, from Cambodia, Pax, 13, from Vietnam, and Zahara, 12, from Ethiopia.